mattvenn/spi-reset-bug/README.md

-# registers not re-setting to 0 correctly
+# registers not re-setting to 0 correctly with larger SPI registers

-Raspberry pi reads 8 bit registers via hardware SPI from Icoboard (Lattice ICE HX8K).
+The design is made with either 8 or 12 bytes registers that are read by hardware SPI from a Raspberry Pi.

 FPGA [SPI slave](spi_slave.v) module written by Eric Brombaugh.

 After a reset, read_count register is set to 0.
 Every read, this counter is incremented.